top of page

 The cashier opened the register and handed me all his coins.

-The voice was from a kayaker that had just appeared from around the bend and had spotted me walking on the tidal beach uncertain about what to do.
+The voice was from a kayaker that had just appeared from around the channel bend and had spotted me walking on the tidal beach uncertain about what to do.
 He was a guide leading five other paddlers.

 “I was wondering about that.
 The dock is a little high to lift the kayak up there on my own.”
 I said.